Early-voting surge scrambles Election Day expectations as some states gallop toward 2016 turnout levels - The Boston Globe

 The dynamic creates a significantly unsettled landscape as turnout has surged across the country - in cities and rural America, in battlegrounds long expected to decide who the next president will be, and in unexpected places that have not had competitive races in years.
 It also means that Election Day will feel substantially different from those in past years, with a smaller, more Republican turnout.

-As of Monday night, the number of ballots cast had exceeded 60 percent of the 2016 vote in at least 14 states, including Florida, Georgia, Nevada, New Mexico, North Carolina, Tennessee, Vermont, and Washington, according to state data and the US Elections Project, which tracks early voting.
+As of Monday night, the number of ballots cast had exceeded 60% of the 2016 vote in at least 14 states, including Florida, Georgia, Nevada, New Mexico, North Carolina, Tennessee, Vermont and Washington, according to state data and the U.S. Elections Project, which tracks early voting.

-The project, run by Michael McDonald, a political scientist at the University of Florida, tallied 66.2 million ballots cast as of Tuesday morning, including 22 million in-person early votes.
+The project, run by Michael McDonald, a political scientist at the University of Florida, tallied nearly 69.5 million ballots cast as of Tuesday afternoon, including 23 million in-person early votes.

 Advertisement